 Back to All Events

-Coastal Field Trip / Blakeley Mud Lakes ($)
+[Coastal] Field Trip / Blakeley Mud Lakes ($)

 • 5 Rivers - Alabama's Delta Resource Center 30945 Five Rivers Boulevard Spanish Fort, AL, 36527 United States (map)

 The Blakeley Mud Lakes is maintained by the Army Corps of Engineers and Mobile Port Authority and used to store mud and sand refuse from dredging the Mobile Ship Channel as well as formerly used as settling ponds for industrial waste water.
 The regularly changing habitat along Mobile Bay often creates ideal areas for wading birds, ducks, and shorebirds and is among the birdiest locations in South Alabama.
 Sign up today to target some of our unique and uncommon winter shorebird species on this special field trip!
+Loaner binoculars will be available.
+Scopes are recommended for this trip so bring one if you have it but trip leaders will also have scopes to get participants good looks!

 https://alports.com/birding